kopantos/app-template-wordpress/README.md

         > **Note:** If you do not remember the password, you can retrieve it from the Azure Portal by navigating to the resource group and selecting the wordpressweb container app.
 Then click on the **secrets** at the left hand blade select **db-pass** ecret and clicl at the **Click to show value** button.

-    * Database Host *Is the name of the MariaDB server and should be db*
+    * Database Host *Is the name of the MariaDB server and should be of the form **{DATABASE-NAME}-prod.mariadb.database.azure.com***

+        > **Note:** you can retrieve it from the Azure Portal by navigating to the resource group and selecting the MariaDB service.
+The server name is displayed at the top right corner.

     * Table Prefix *Leave this as is*

     When done click the submit button.